-Hill: Andy Cross, what are you looking at?
+Hill: Jason Moser, what are you looking at?

-Andy Cross has no position in any of the stocks mentioned.
 Chris Hill has no position in any of the stocks mentioned.
-Jason Moser has no position in any of the stocks mentioned.
-The Motley Fool owns shares of and recommends Delta Air Lines.
+Jason Moser owns shares of DocuSign.
+Ron Gross has no position in any of the stocks mentioned.
+Steve Broido has no position in any of the stocks mentioned.
+The Motley Fool owns shares of and recommends DocuSign and Texas Roadhouse.
 The Motley Fool has a disclosure policy.